 Methods and Techniques to Catch Undulate Ray

 Unlike the starry and spotted rays the undulate ray will come into fairly shallow water, certainly within range of shore anglers.
 Clipped-down single hook rigs are the best choice to use as undulate ray are often feeding at distance and it can take casts of over one hundred yards in order to put a bait where they are feeding.
 Hook size should be 1/0 – 3/0 as this will allow a smaller ray to be hooked, while still being able to handle a bigger specimen which may come along.
 Despite the fact that undulate ray feed a lot on fish it is peeler crab that is seen as the best bait, with mackerel herring and, squid all also good choices.
 A small but notable number of anglers inadvertently catch this species on ragworm and lugworm baits when targeting flatfish.
 The British shore caught record for this species is an undulate ray of 21lb 4oz and has stood since 1987.
 The boat caught record has was broken in 2016 when an undulate ray of 22lb 13oz was caught by Steve Juggins fishing out of Weymouth, Dorset.
 To be classed as a British record the ray needed to be weighed on land on verified scales.
-Usually this means killing the fish, but the angling press reported that the ray was kept alive and taken to shore where it was weighed on dry land.
-Once this had been done it was taken back to the place of capture several miles out to sea where it was released and swam away strongly.
+Usually this means killing the fish, but the angling press reported that the ray was kept alive and taken to shore where it was weighed.
+Once this had been done it was taken back to the place of capture several miles out to sea where it was released.